bonniebonnielee/DH150-BonnieLee/assignment07/README.md

 ## Accessibility (color-contrast) check
 <img src="./[DH 150] Accessibility:Red.png" width="30%" height="30%">

 In order to carry out my accessibility check, I used a Figma Plugin called [Able – Friction free accessibility.](https://www.figma.com/community/plugin/734693888346260052/Able-%E2%80%93-Friction-free-accessibility) After checking the accessibility of both my red and blue version, I decided to use blue as my primary colour scheme since the two shades of red failed the accessibility check, as seen from the screenshot above.
-That being said, if time permits, I am inclined to try out different shades of red to see if there is a combination that is appealing yet accessible.

 ## Interactive Prototype
 [Here is a link to my interactive Figma prototype.](https://www.figma.com/file/ZAVK4rpta9kUjnSUQ9XDAq/HighFi-Prototype?node-id=0%3A1)